ETOSHA NATIONAL PARK

 These are our travel recommendations for the Etosha National Park based on the seasons, as this determines which wildlife sightings will be possible.

 These months typical have rain in the afternoons.
 Animals give birth during this season.
 Animals don’t tend to visit the top watering holes as there is water all over the park.

 April – May:

-It is a healthy raining season and the last rain still fall in April.
+It is a healthy raining season, and the last rain still falls in April.
 Sightings along the watering holes are less as the park has water scattered all over.
 April can be exciting as the springboks and impalas can have a second birth after November rains.
-Their gestation period is only four months and generally during early April one can also see offspring being born.
+Their gestation period is only four months, and generally, during early April one can also see offspring being born.